maxim111333/incubator-aurora/docs/storage.md

 latter is especially important in view of a general immutability of persisted data.
 With the Mesos replicated log as the underlying persistence solution, data can be read and written easily but not modified.
 All modifications are simulated by saving new versions of modified objects.
 This feature and general performance considerations justify the existence of the volatile in-memory store.
-All data in Aurora is first stored in the volatile storage and then written-behind into the replicated log storage.

 ### Read lifecycle